grawang7/cs184a-final-project/project/README.md

 cs184a-project.ipynb is a Jupyter notebook that contains the entirety of our project and models' code and output.
 It is the basis for our final report.

+project.html is project.ipynb exported as HTML, showing the outputs of all cells in the notebook.

-project.html is cs184a-project.ipynb exported as HTML, showing the outputs of all cells in the notebook.
+cs184a-project.html is cs184a-project.ipynb exported as HTML, showing the outputs of all cells in the notebook.

 archive.zip contains the dataset needed to run our project.ipynb and cs184a-project.ipynb.
 The first code cell in project.ipynb (and cs184a-project.ipynb) will extract the data files into a folder called dataset so they can be accessed and used.